Guillemsc/pacman-clone/README.md

 ### Entry point:
 Main program entry point can be found at [PacMan/src/Bootstrap/main.cpp](https://github.com/Guillemsc/pacman-clone/blob/main/PacMan/src/PacMan/Bootstrap/main.cpp).
 Here, GEngine is initialized, and PacMan is loaded and run.

+### Contexts:
+The game overall structure is divided in [contexts](https://github.com/Guillemsc/pacman-clone/tree/main/PacMan/src/PacMan/Contexts).
+A context is an abstraction of an independent chunk of a game.
+The game has three main contexts:
+  - [Shared context](https://github.com/Guillemsc/pacman-clone/blob/main/PacMan/src/PacMan/Contexts/SharedContext.cpp): contains essential parts used by all the different game contexts.
+  - [Meta context](https://github.com/Guillemsc/pacman-clone/blob/main/PacMan/src/PacMan/Contexts/MetaContext.cpp): context that contains all the menus that the player finds before the main gameplay (main menu for example).
+  - [Gameplay context](https://github.com/Guillemsc/pacman-clone/blob/main/PacMan/src/PacMan/Contexts/GameplayContext.cpp): main gameplay of the game.

 ## Third party
 - Raylib (OS layer and rendering)